-Origins of the Scottish Surname of Hope - Section 3
+Origins of the Surname of Hope - Section 3

 3. Edinburgh Hopes.

-Sir Thomas had three surviving sons.
-The eldest John thje 2nd Bt is the ancestor of the senior line the Hopes of Craighall.
-The second son was Thomas Lord Kerse - however the Kerse Baronetcy was sold by his great grandson to Sir Lawrence Dundas.
+Sir Thomas married Elizabeth Bennet and they had three surviving sons.
+The eldest John the 2nd Bt married Margaret Murray and is the ancestor of the senior line the Hopes of Craighall.
+A daughter of John and Margaret was Anne Hope b1634.
+Ann (Anna) married her second cousin Henry Hope - No 10 on the above chart and they are the ancestors of the Amsterdam Hopes.
+The second son of Thomas and Elizabeth was Thomas Lord Kerse - however the Kerse Baronetcy was sold by his great grandson to Sir Lawrence Dundas.
+The third son Alexander Hope (1637-1673) took the title of Hope of Granton.
 The youngest son James Hope (1614-1661) is the ancestor of the Hopes of Hopetoun represented today by the Marquis of Linlithgow.

 The surname Hope pervades the legal records of Edinburgh - the families were "bred to the bar".
-The name and associated names are also is well represented in the street names of Edinburgh - Hope Street, Hope Lane, Hope Terrace, Hopepark Crescent, Houptoun Crescent, Craighall Road, Crescent, Gardens and Terrace all in the Granton area, Newcraighall, Newcraighall Railway Station, Annandale Street, Rankeilour Street and also several monuments.
+The name and associated names are well represented in the street names of Edinburgh - Hope Street, Hope Lane, Hope Terrace, Hopepark Crescent, Houptoun Crescent, Craighall Road, Craighall Crescent, Craighall Gardens and Craighall Terrace - the Craighalls are all in the Granton area, Newcraighall, Newcraighall Railway Station, Annandale Street, Rankeilour Street and also several monuments.
 Also the new John Hope Gateway - see below.

 Lord Rankeilour was a son of Sir Thomas Hope 2nd Bt. and his descendants include James Hope WS (1769-1842) a noted philanthropist.
-Also John Hope (1725-1786) a Professor of Botany and who is credited with the founding of Royal Botanical Gardens in Edinburgh - a stunning new entrance building with restaurant was opened by HM Elizabeth Queen of Scots in July 2010 and is known as the John Hope Gateway.
+Another descendant was John Hope (1725-1786) Professor of Medicine and Botany at Edinburgh University, and President of the Edinburgh Royal College of Physician.
+He was responsible for moving the Botanic Garden from the site of the Royal Physic Garden, now occupied by Waverley Railway Station, to a site on the west side of Leith Walk.
+John is remembered by a stunning new entrance building to the Royal Botanical Gardens that houses biodiversity and information centres.
+This was opened by HM Elizabeth Queen of Scots in July 2010 and is known as the John Hope Gateway.

 John Hope Gateway at the Royal Botanical Gardens in Edinburgh.